Install

 sudo -i systemctl start lme.service

-- Setting up a read only user for analysts to connect and query LME’s data
+- Enable a read-only user role for analysts to connect and query LME data

 lme-elasticsearch Up 49 minutes (healthy)